Personalized Workout & Meal Plans

-To get that depth, you’ll need to focus on developing the inner chest.
-And while definition of the inner chest is elusive, there are some key chest exercises and movements to take advantage of in effort of achieving this impressive aesthetic, which is the purpose of this post.
+To get that depth, you have to focus on developing your inner chest.
+And to achieve that, you'll need an arsenal of chest exercises and movements that work your inner chest, which is the purpose of this post.

 How to do close grip push ups: